Home

 By Peter D

-For each stave, there are four worksheets:
+For each chapter of the book, there are two worksheets:

 * comprehension questions

-* story analysis
+* vocabulary and story analysis

 In addition, this novel study includes a wide variety of differentiated worksheets and activities: